Manor Fields Primary School

 Through our ‘open door’ policy, we make ourselves accessible to provide support and guidance.
 We believe that working in partnership with families is one of the most important determinants of the success of any child.
 Therefore, we strive to bring the two worlds of home and school together to form one whole learning experience with your child at the centre.

 We are always delighted to receive visitors, so do take the time to come and see us.
-Choosing the right school for your child is one of the most important decisions you will make and we are happy to share the high quality of learning opportunities that characterise our school.
+Choosing the right school for your child is one of the most important decisions you will make and we are keen to share the high quality of learning opportunities that characterise our school.

 We look forward to welcoming you and your child to Manor Fields Primary School.